Translation is content design, too

 Many of the daily processes linguists handle fall under the broad umbrella of translation, yet there's so much more to it.

-It's quiet work, often invisible, but it shapes how clearly and consistently a product speaks to an entirely new audience.
+It's quiet work, often invisible, but it determines how clearly and consistently a product speaks to an entirely new audience.

 CTA Image